 Using a multilevel growth model testing for change in participant outcomes, PC CARES increased participants’ suicide prevention knowledge, self-efficacy, and Communities of Practice (CoP) over 7 measurement timepoints spanning from baseline to 1 month post completion of the LCs.
 Preliminary social network analyses also found increases in participants’ prevention-oriented behaviors, indicating increases in 12 of the 18 measured network behaviors between the pre- and post-assessments.
 Areas with the largest increases were: connecting youth to help; listening to youth about their experiences; helping youth talk about grief; working with other adults to prevent suicide and prevent further harm after a suicide occurs.
 Adults also reported more students seeking help from them.

-PC CARES care packages: what did people think?
+Wrapping up PC CARES care packages: What did people think?

-In March 2020, the pandemic stopped our original plan to gather people in-person for learning circles.
+1. In March 2020, the pandemic stopped our original plan to gather people in-person for learning circles.
 That summer, we started sending packages to the people who had attended a learning circle in their village to stay in touch and remind people about their learning and conversations at PC CARES learning circles.
 After initial positive reactions to the care packages, we decided to keep sending them regularly to anyone who signed up to receive them.